-In the event of an emergency, Access York may be requested to support ESS information to the public as well as deliver key public messaging established by the Emergency Public Information Officer (PIO) in the REOC and/or DEOC.
+In the event of an emergency, Access York may be requested to support ESS information to the public, as well as deliver key public messaging established by the Emergency Public Information Officer (PIO) in the REOC and/or DEOC.

-The CHS Strategic Department Communications Unit, along with Corporate Communications, and local Municipal communications staff are to develop, coordinate, and disseminate information and messaging both internally and externally.
-This includes, but is not limited to the follow, as they pertain to the ESS response:
+The CHS Strategic Department Communications Unit, along with Corporate Communications and local municipal communications staff will develop, coordinate, and disseminate information and messaging internally and externally.
+This includes, but is not limited to the following, as they pertain to the ESS response:

 - Website updates

 - Email communications

 - Portal updates

 - Signage

-- Social media and other forms of media
+- · Social media and other forms of media

 - Media requests and interviews

 - Management of public relations